ABOUT REBECCA SHANAHAN

 Alexandria | Annandale | Camperdown | Darlinghurst | Darlington | Elizabeth Bay | Enmore | Forest Lodge | Glebe | Millers Point | Newtown | Paddington | Potts Point | Pyrmont | Surry Hills | Sydney city | The Rocks | Ultimo | Waterloo

 If you live outside these areas but would like to meet up, get in touch.

-WHAT TO BRING TO THE FIRST MEETING Visual art journal; examples of work-in-progress (small works, prints or documentation on a USB stick/laptop); draft and/or completed assignments; photocopies of texts and artworks relevant to your interests.
-Bring also your complete course outline and assignment/task outlines and reading lists.
+WHAT TO BRING TO MEETINGS Visual art journal; examples of work-in-progress (small works, prints or documentation on a USB stick/laptop); draft and/or completed assignments; photocopies of texts and artworks relevant to your interests.
+If you’re currently studying, bring also your complete course outline, assignment/task outlines and reading lists.

 I’m outside the inner city suburbs listed on your site.
 Can you come to me?
 Yes.
 I charge an additional fee to cover my travel costs and time.
 Just email me to discuss.

 Can I book just one meeting?
 No. Tutoring is most effective when there are regularly sequenced meetings enabling follow up – in my experience, three is the minimum needed to get things happening.
 Blocks of meetings get cheaper as you book more.

 I’ll be overseas/interstate next month, can we Skype?
 As face-to-face tutoring is most effective, I’ll always aim to schedule sufficient meetings to ensure your needs are met before you travel.
 I do try to accommodate unexpected changes of plans.